jamespfennell/texcraft/docs/src/texlang/02-running-the-vm.md

 The VM consumes these characters internally when processing the input.

 Another thing the VM can do is surface an error if the input contains an undefined control sequence.
-Because we haven't provided any primitives, every control sequence is undefined.
+Because we haven't provided any built-in commands, every control sequence is undefined.
 Changing the VM setup to the following:

 ```rust